 A soldering iron is used to make a permanent electrical connection between components and leads / wires.
 They are available as a basic fixed temperature soldering iron costing only a few pounds, to temperature controlled soldering stations costing £70 or more.

 Soldering irons are avaialable at different power ratings.
 The higher the power rating the better the soldering iron is at maintaining the correct temperature and how quickly it heats up.
 It does not neccessarily mean that it will have a different operating temperature which is normally around 400°C (this temperature is required for lead-free solder which has a much higher melting temperature than older lead based solder).
-Temperature controlled soldering irons are available and can be useful for soldering delicate components, but they are expensive and are not neccessary for most users.
+Temperature controlled soldering irons are available and can be useful for soldering delicate components.
 Whatever temperature is used care should be taken to reduce the amount of time that the iron is in contact with sensitive components or a shunt be used to dissipate the heat.

 It can also be useful to choose a soldering iron with interchangable tips.